nrfconnect/sdk-nrfxlib/nrf_security/doc/glue_layer.rst

             return (keybits == 128) ?
 3 : 0;
     }

-In this example, the AES CCM support in the backend will report priority level 3 if the key size is 128, or 0 if the key size is different.
+In this example, the AES CCM support in the backend will report priority level 3 if the key size is 128, or 0 if the key size is unsupported.
-The :ref:`nrf_security_backends_cc3xx` does not support a larger key size.
+Higher priority values are selected first.
-If the key size is larger than 128 bits, then another enabled backend is used.
+It reports this because :ref:`nrf_security_backends_cc3xx` only supports key size 128.

 .. note::
    The check function can be called from multiple APIs in the Mbed TLS glue layer.